aws-samples/aws-reinvent2020-arc210-well-architected-containers/README.md

-# Well Architected Containers - Innovate faster with using the right tools
+# Well-architected containers: 10x performance with DevOps

 The purpose of this project is to showcase safe and secure software deployments using AWS container management and developer tools.
 The project includes a deloyment pipeline which enforces image scanning using Amazon ECRs image scanning functionality.
 The pipeline is also configured to do blue-green deployments using Amazon CodeDepoy.